Does Homeowners Insurance Cover Theft Outside the Home?

 Homeowners Insurance Theft: FAQ

-If you're wondering how far your homeowners insurance goes when it comes to theft outside your home, these common questions can help clarify what is — and isn’t — protected under your policy.
+If you're wondering how far your homeowners insurance extends for theft outside your home, these common questions clarify what is and isn't protected under your policy.

 Does homeowners insurance cover theft if I’m traveling or staying in a hotel?